Raptors hold on to beat Bucks in Game 6, advance to next round

 Suddenly a Toronto team that was shooting 50 per cent earlier couldn’t make a thing.
 There were marvelous athletic feats from Antetokoumpo and timely jumpers from Khris Middleton and Matthew Dellavadova.
 It was 39-year-old Jason Terry who hit the dagger with 3 minutes left – a three-pointer that finally put the furiously-charging Bucks into the lead.

 Toronto wrestled the lead back in the nail-biting final minutes on buckets from Patrick Patterson, Cory Joseph and DeRozan.
+Lowry was Toronto’s second-highest scorer, with 13 points.

+“Once it got to the last couple minutes of the game, we understood now we've got to execute on both ends - just get one stop, rebound the ball, go down offensively, be calm, be patient, not force anything and get a basket,” said DeRozan.
+“Possessions where Pat scored, Cory scored, that was big for us, and that was the time of the game where we really buckled down and understood: it's winning time.”

-The all-star led Toronto with 32 points, while his backcourt mate Kyle Lowry had 13.
-The Greek Freak had 34, Middleton 19 and Dellavadova 12.
+The Greek Freak had 34 for Milwaukee while Middleton had 19 and Dellavadova 12.

 Follow @RBradyGlobeon Twitter: